buddy-compiler/buddy-benchmark/README.md

 *ii.
 Please replace `<kernel name>` with name of the kernel which is to be used for* *benchmarking as specifed in `include/ImageProcessing/Kernels.h`.*

+*ii.
+Please replace `<kernelmorph name>` with name of the unsigned int kernel which is to be used for* *benchmarking as specifed in `include/ImageProcessing/Kernels.h`.*

 *iii.
 Please replace `<Boundary Option>` with `CONSTANT_PADDING` or `REPLICATE_PADDING`.*

 Ex. `./image-processing-benchmark ../../benchmarks/ImageProcessing/Images/YuTu.png laplacianKernelAlign CONSTANT_PADDING`